Best Online Master’s Degrees in: Nursing

 The winner of the award for best online master’s degree in nursing for career support is Johns Hopkins University, which offers online MSN specializations in clinical nurse specialist and health systems management.
 JHU’s Career Research Center offers a wealth of online resources, including resume and cover letter guides for nurses with relevant samples, an interview guide, and tips for getting the most out of job fairs, conducting a long-distance job search, and succeeding in a nursing internship.
 Students can also participate in the School of Nursing’s career day each fall, which features representatives from more than 100 healthcare organizations, and have access to a listing of nursing jobs and internships.
 In addition, the university encourages nursing students to take advantage of their student career binder, an online career management tool that helps them keep track of the jobs they’ve applied for, networking contacts, and more.

 Saint Joseph’s College of Maine, a private, nonprofit institution, wins the award for best online master’s degree in nursing for financial support.
-Even at the undergraduate level, the college provides financial aid liberally; in the 2010-2011 academic year, 100% of full-time beginning undergraduate students received some sort of financial aid, and 100% received institutional grants or scholarships, according to College Navigator.
+Even at the undergraduate level, the college provides financial aid liberally; 100% of full-time beginning undergraduate students received some sort of financial aid, and 100% received institutional grants or scholarships, according to College Navigator.
 The college’s financial aid department is dedicated to helping graduate students apply for Federal Stafford loans and utilize their military benefits.
 Nursing students in particular can apply for multiple endowed scholarships offered through Saint Joseph’s.
 Finally, the college offers an installment plan for paying tuition so that students can spread out their costs over time.

 The award for best online master’s degree in nursing for technology support goes to Norwich University, a private, nonprofit institution in Northfield, Vt., that offers an online MSN program with concentrations in administration and education.
 In addition to offering asynchronous online courses that allows students to log in to their courses at any time of the day or night they choose, Norwich provides 24/7 technical support should students run into any technical issues in the online classroom.
 This ensures that students will have the help they need to access their courses on a regular basis and submit their assignments online by the set deadline.